trulk/single_button/README.md

 # single_button
-Demo Godot application using a single button interface.
+Demo application using a single button interface made in Godot.
-Version 0.01

-# progress
-connections for signals made for changing a label

-# to do
+# Builds
-implement signals so they work as intended. implement log for previous button actions.
+There is nothing worth exporting where the project stands currently.
+Once there is a user interface that can navigate in and out of a demo, you will likely find it on this page.

-# useage
+# Useage
-place in projects file and scan it at Projects List window
+Place the single_button folder from the projects-files branch into wherever you keep your godot projects.
+Then scan it at the Projects List window within godot to load it as a project.
+You can adapt the contents from this project to your own if you need to produce complex actions from a binary input.